Highlights of Namibia

 Being Africa’s largest canyon, the Fish River Canyon is thought to have formed about 500 million years ago.
 The canyon is located in southern Namibia.
 It has carved out over 160 km's of rock (100 miles), and some of the canyon walls are over half a kilometer high.
 Hiking the canyon is a very popular activity but only during the cooler months between May and September.
 Since there are no lodges or hotels to get food or water along the way, one has to be self sufficient and accommodation is in tents or in the open air.
 The hike offers spectacular views and with baboons, hyraxes and klipspringers becoming common sightings.
 To end the hike, staying at the Ai-Ais hot springs resort for a day or two will revive you well enough to continue with the rest of your journey.

-Unlike the rest of Namibia, The Caprivi strip is green and populated.
+Unlike the rest of Namibia, the Zambezi Region is green and populated.
 With a fingerlike strip of land in northern Namibia it juts eastward and borders Angola, Zambia, Zimbabwe and Botswana, the four corners of Africa.
 With several major rivers like the mighty Zambezi, Okavango, Chobe and Linyanti flowing in the area this makes it ideal for water based safaris with lovely houseboats to choose from.
 For the bird lover this is a top destination with over four hundred species flying around.
 It has several national parks to enjoy filled with undisturbed wildlife and lovely lodges.
 It's easily combined with Botswana's national parks and the magnificent Victoria Falls.

 Swakopmund is Namibia's premier seaside town.
 It relish German style colonial buildings and during the hot summer months (November to February) it is a very popular destination for local holiday makers and tourists coming here to escape the scorching heat of the inland.
 Swakopmund has a good number of hotels, restaurants and even a casino to enjoy.
 The water temperatures is quite chilly to really enjoy swimming here, but shore based fishing and other activities such as , dolphin, seal and whale watching, as well as birding will keep you occupied .
 Other fun like activities in the dunes attracts thousands with sandboarding and quadbiking in the Namib desert which is just inland.
 Watch the dunes turn red with spectacular sunsets when the Atlantic ocean swallows the hot African sun at the end of a fun filled day.